The Resurrection of the Greatest Sci-Fi Writer You’ve Never Read

 The two became romantically involved in 1993.
 Matthesen, a polyamorist, had been married for two years when she and Mike began dating.
 “My partner to whom I am married is John with middle initial M, and Mike was John with middle initial M,” Matthesen recalled in an email.
 “I used to refer to them collectively as my John M. Ponytails, as they both wore their hair that way.”

-“The thing with Elise bothered them,” Starner said.
+“The thing with Elise bothered” Ford’s family, Starner said.
 “I don’t know whether they were completely estranged before that or not.”
 But either way, at some point, Ford’s now-deceased father told Starner that “the only way I know he’s alive is because he cashes the checks I send for his birthday.”

 In his final years, Ford toiled away at a colossal work, over 140,000 words long, titled Aspects.
 Beth Meacham described it as “a magical-parliamentary-nobility-romance-spy-adventure.
 And that only touches it.”
 When he’d finish chunks of it, he’d fire them off to close friends, including Gaiman, Walton, and Meacham.
 They were all amazed by it.